How to Get Concurrency Issue Solved With Bull Queue?

 We’re planning to watch the latest hit movie.
 As you were walking, someone passed you faster than you.
 At that point, you joined the line together.
 You missed the opportunity to watch the movie because the person before you got the last ticket.

-An online queue can be flooded with thousands of users, just as in a real queue.
+There can be thousands of people in an online queue, just like in a real queue.
 The problem is that there are more users than resources available.
-We need to implement proper mechanisms to handle concurrent allocations since one seat/slot should only be available to one user.
+We must implement proper mechanisms to handle concurrent allocations since one seat/slot should only be available to one user.

 Solution